influxdata/docs-v2/content/enterprise_influxdb/v1/query_language/explore-data.md

 `FROM <database_name>.<retention_policy_name>.<measurement_name>`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Returns data from a fully qualified measurement.
+Returns data from a fully-qualified measurement.
 Fully qualify a measurement by specifying its database and retention policy.

 `FROM <database_name>..<measurement_name>`